Maheesh Theekshana

-Morawakage Maheesh Theekshana (born 1 August 2000), is a professional Sri Lankan cricketer who plays all three formats of the game for Sri Lanka national cricket team.
+Morawakage Maheesh Theekshana (born 1 August 2000), is a cricketer who plays limited overs cricket for Sri Lanka.
 He made his international debut for Sri Lanka in September 2021.
-Regarded as one of the best limited overs bowlers in the world, his bowling action resembles that of former Sri Lankan mystery spinner Ajantha Mendis, who coincidentally happened to be his mentor with the Sri Lanka Army Sports Club, whom he has represented in the Sri Lankan domestic game.
-As of today he is ranked by ICC as the number one bowler in One Day Internationals.

 He is known for bowling spin at high speeds that exceeds 100 km/h and for bowling yorkers by a spinner, which makes difficult for the batsman to face.
 He is also a handy lower-order batsman.
+He is best known for his wicket celebration where he imitates an Archer.

 Early life

 Theekshana grew up with his grandmother and hailed from Siddhartha Vidyalaya, Sedawatta.
 Two of the old boys from St. Benedict's College, Colombo requested the guardian of Theekshana to switch their location to Kotahena in order to make Theekshana play school cricket representing St. Benedict's College.
 The Cricket Wing of St. Benedict's volunteered to look after his finances in the first two years and later the St. Benedict's College granted him a scholarship offer.
 He repaid the faith by winning the All Island Best All Rounder Award during his final year at St. Benedict's College.